Municipal Tramways Trust: Buses

 In 1928, the MTT was given the responsibility for the licensing of private bus operators in Adelaide.
 Following the cessation of all but the Glenelg Tram in 1958, the MTT had become mainly a bus operator.
 By the beginning of the 1970s, as revenues dropped, the financial viability of many of Adelaide's private operators had deteriorated.
 On 1 February 1974, the government rejected a request from the private operators for either increased fares or an increase in subsidies, and announced its intention to phase out all private operation of bus services by 1979 as the licences came up for renewal.
-The private operators argued they were not prepared to operate the services if they became unprofitable; consequently it was decideded that the MTT would take the services over immediately.
+The private operators argued they were not prepared to operate the services if they became unprofitable; consequently it was decided that the MTT would take the services over immediately.

 On 24 February 1974, the MTT took over the services of 12 operators and the remainder were acquired over the following 15 months.
 The buses were a motley collection, and in the late 1970s they were replaced by Volvo B59s.
 At the time of the Trust's demise in December 1975, it operated a fleet of AEC Regal VIs, Leyland Royal Tiger Worldmasters and AEC Swifts.